 HOW IT WORKS: The upper thermostat controls the upper heating element to the heat water in the top portion of the water tank.
 When the top thermostat reaches the desired temperature it switches power to the lower thermostat which controls the lower heating element.

-There may be an issue with the electric water heater itself:
+Problem with the electric water heater itself?

 When the upper heating element or upper thermostat is faulty, the water in the top of the tank will never reach the temperature setting on the upper thermostat and the water at the top of the water heater will not get hot.
 When this happens, it will never switch power to the lower thermostat or heating element.
 Thus the electric water heater will not supply hot water.

 Top thermostat over temperature sensor tripped?

 -The upper thermostat has an over temperature sensor on it for safety.

 -This temperature sensor may have tripped if it is faulty or overheat.